ncatlab/nlab-content/pages/2788.md

 When I tried to grok "cograph" on my personal web [[ericforgy:Natural Transformation]], I stripped out the line including the functor and with Toby's help, realized what I (think I) was talking about was the disjoint union of categories.

 I guess, my plan of attack now is to see how we can define functor via cograph.
 For some reason, that makes sense to me.

+[[Todd Trimble|Todd]]: Yes, that's true, the cograph is fine.
+I thought that Eric had wanted a $C$ which would uniformly work, independently of which functor $F$ was being considered.
+Instead, we construct the cograph $C$ in terms of $F$, and everything is for the best in this best of all possible worlds.
+And we get the picture Eric was aiming for.

 ##Discussion##